Murder of Charlotte and Claire Hart: Shooting

-At around 09:00 BST on 19 July 2016, a single gunman, 57-year-old builders merchant Lance Hart, opened fire close to the entrance to the swimming pool at the Castle Sports Complex in Spalding town centre, using a single-barrelled shotgun.

-The perpetrator deliberately targeted the two present members of his family: his 50-year-old wife Claire Hart, who was shot in the chest and abdomen, and their daughter, 19-year-old Charlotte Hart, who was shot in her upper abdomen.
-Both victims suffered fatal gunshot injuries before the shooter turned the firearm upon himself, killing himself instantly with a self-inflicted gunshot wound to the head, at the scene of the attack.
+At around 09:00 BST on 19 July 2016, 57-year-old builders merchant Lance Hart fatally shot his 50-year-old wife Claire Hart and 19-year-old daughter Charlotte Hart outside the entrance to the swimming pool at the Castle Sports Complex in Spalding town centre, using a single-barrelled shotgun.
+Claire Hart was shot in the chest and abdomen and Charlotte Hart was shot in the upper abdomen.
+Hart then turned the gun on himself, killing himself instantly with a gunshot wound to the head at the scene of the murder.